 AI Chatbots in the Legal Industry: Potential Risks and Benefits In 2024

-Ai chatbots, person using mobile chatbot
+AI Chatbots, person using mobile chatbot

 Imagine a potential client visiting your law firm’s website with a pressing legal question.
 An AI chatbot could be their first point of contact, offering the advantage of 24/7 availability to answer basic legal questions, screen inquiries for urgency, and even schedule consultations.